Threat Modeling Projects Overview

 Creating a New Project

-To start threat modeling for a new application or service:Open the Projects page
+To start threat modeling for a new application or service:Fill in project details

 - Name – a clear name such as